By H. Michael Steinberg – Colorado Criminal Defense Lawyer For Bail Bond Issues

 The Fifth Significant Change – Section 16 – 4 – 105 – Changes To The Conditions of Release

-This new section – 16-4-105 provides a new section that provides that secured monetary conditions need not be “automatic” and that the conditions of pretrial release include the use of pretrial services programs that can substitute for monetary bonds to insure the Defendant’s appearance.
+This new section – 16-4-105 provides that secured monetary conditions need not be “automatic” and that the conditions of pretrial release include the use of pretrial services programs that can substitute for monetary bonds to ensure the Defendant’s appearance.

 The Sixth Significant Change – Section 16 – 4 – 106 – Pretrial Services Programs